How to Manage & Organize Work Email

 You can try applying all or some of the techniques we’ve talked about to your email organization, but sometimes a more structured approach is best.
 There are a couple of methods that are worth giving a try:

-The 5 Folder Techniques
+The 5 Folder Technique:

 The five folder technique helps you manage your emails by dividing all your messages into (you guessed it) five folders: